León Ferrari: Overview

-Early works (1955-1964)
+Early works (1955–1964)

 Ferrari took up painting in 1946, then began seriously making art in 1954.
 Much of his early work is sculpting, often ceramic or made of cement.
 His early works included pottery and sculpture, with deeply abstract roots.
 (See his work "Mujer" from 1960 for an example.)
 In 1954 he was invited to participate in the 1954 X Triennale by Lucio Fontana, then, in 1955, he held his first solo exhibition in Milan.
 His sculptures during this time were abstract, mostly figurative, without the veiled (or unveiled) political messages that marked much of his later work.
 Beginning in 1959, he started sculpting using other mediums such as wire and carved wood.
 Ferrari exhibited his first wire sculpture in 1961.
-He began to draw in March of 1962, opening a period of language and word-based art that would continue for the rest of his career.
+He began to draw in March 1962, opening a period of language and word-based art that would continue for the rest of his career.
 He began collage and object work in 1964.

 Language and writing (1962 and on)

 Starting in 1962, Ferrari began to use language and letters as a common theme in many artworks.
 Scholars point to multiple influences as explanations for Ferrari's interest in words.
 One reason is that his young daughter lost her ability to hear due to meningitis and had to be taught language differently by her parents.
-Another reason is that Argentinian political thought within the public sphere was largely controlled by a corrupt media at this time, so Ferrari wanted to present words through art as a different medium for language in protest against the media.
+Another reason is that Argentine political thought within the public sphere was largely controlled by a corrupt media at this time, so Ferrari wanted to present words through art as a different medium for language in protest against the media.
 Ferrari's reasoning for using this medium has also been said to "question the distinction between art and language—between pure visuality and codified information, and between graphic gesture and calligraphy."

 Ferrari did not always use language in intelligible ways.
 For instance, he would sometimes just use lines and letters to create the image of text, as in his piece Reflections from 1963-64.
 Another famous example of his unintelligible writing is Ferrari's famous piece Carta a un general (Letter to a General).
 This piece is written in a very loose, calligraphic style that does not allow the viewer to clearly read the message.
 This piece represented Ferrari's thoughts that effective communication with a political power (such as a dictatorial general) is impossible.

 However, when he did write intelligibly, it was often in essay, letter, or poetic forms, transcribing his thoughts on politics, current events, or his own artwork.
 These pieces were still written in a sloppy, calligraphic style, however one would be able to make out the words much more clearly.
 An example of this is the piece titled Cuadro escrito that he made in which he responds to the critiques of his exhibit at the Torcuato di Tella Institute National Prize exhibition in 1965.